laiambryant/gotestutils/README.md

 My Favourite testing utility methods for go.
 Includes utilities for:

-- Characterization testing framework for capturing existing code behavior
+- Characterization testing
+- More to come...

 ## Installation